This post has been sponsored by Orajel™. All opinions are my own.

 2. Brush your child’s teeth – and floss!
 Brushing our teeth in the morning has become engrained in my boy’s head.
-He doesn’t argue with me, and he understands the importance of taking care of our teeth.
+He doesn’t argue with me, and he understands the importance of taking care of our teeth, as he knows if he doesn’t he’ll be spending more time in somewhere like a Dentist Bay Harbor Islands later in his life than he’d like to.
 Bedtime brushing is always easier to remember.
 When I’m home with him during the day, we occasionally brush after lunchtime (and before his rest time.)
 Brushing at least twice a day is so important!
 If you’re having a difficult time getting your child to brush his/her teeth, check out these tips from Orajel™!

 3. Let your child help choose their picture day outfit.
 My son has a few shirts with pockets that he’s obsessed with.
 Even if I select something different, he will argue until I agree to let him wear what he has in mind.
 The perfect outfit isn’t worth the struggle (and he has done a great job choosing, so far!)

 4. Practice smiling.
 I’ll take a lot of silly pictures with my son, just to get them out of his system.
 I then ask him about his sweet smile, and I’m fortunate that the sweet smile shows up in most of his school photos.